Prozi/latermom/README.md

 methods

 * getKey(...args) - creates string key from args
+* has(...args) - check if has entry at key created from args
 * get(...args) - get entry at key created from args, lazy instantiated by factory
 * del(...args) - deletes entry from data at key created from args
 * each(callback: Function) - performs callback on each entry in data